1.3 For the purpose of the Data Protection Act 1998 (as replaced or amended from time to time) we are the data controller of your personal data.

 6.3 We also use Google Analytics to monitor how our website is used.
 Google Analytics collects information anonymously and generates reports detailing information such as the number of visits to the system, where visitors generally came from, how long they stayed on the system, and which pages they visited.
 Google Analytics places several persistent cookies on your computer’s hard drive.
 These do not collect any personal data.
 If you do not agree to this you can disable persistent cookies in your browser.
 This will prevent Google Analytics from logging your visits.

-7.1 We take appropriate security measures (including physical, electronic and procedural measures) to help safeguard your personal data from unauthorised access and disclosure.
+7.1 We take appropriate security measures (including physical, electronic and procedural measures) to help safeguard your personal data from unauthorized access and disclosure.
 The technology that we use and the security policies which we have implemented are intended to safeguard your information from unauthorised access and improper use.
-For example, our website is SSL Cerfitied, passwords are encrypted and we regularly back up our system.
 However, no system can be completely secure.
 Therefore, although we take steps to secure your information, we do not promise that your personal data or other content that you upload to the system will always remain secure.

 8. Your rights